Ephellon/Twitch-Tools/README.md

 ### Developer Mode

 - *Display Console Messages* `off` &mdash; Allows the extension to display messages in the console
+- *Display Statistics* `off` &mdash; Allow the extension to display statistics of the video
 - *Experimental Features* `off` &mdash; Allows the extension to display, and use experimental features
 - *Show Default Values* &mdash; Displays the default values

 ### Experimental Features

 - *Auto-Focus* `off` &mdash; When there is an increase in video activity, automatically pause other features that would leave or alter the stream
+- *BetterTTV emotes* `off` &mdash; Allow the extension to use and display BTTV emotes
 - *Convert Emotes* `off` &mdash; When presented with emote-based text, convert the text into its corresponding emotes (without requiring a subscription)
 - *Kill Extensions* `off` &mdash; Do not allow Twitch&trade; extensions to display
 - *Native Reply* `off` &mdash; Attempt to display Twitch&trade; replies